 DAY 1: Las Vegas to Zion National Park

 Distance: 158 miles/2.5 hours

-Zion translates to "The Promised Land," and that means for you some of the most spectacular hiking of your lifetime and impossible landscapes you will never forget.
+Zion translates to "The Promised Land," and that means for you some of the most spectacular hiking adventures of your lifetime and impossible landscapes you will never forget.
 Carved by water and time beyond the stretch of the imagination, Zion National Park is a canyon that invites you to participate in the very forces that created it.

 Zion National Park's soaring towers and massive monoliths create a spectacular grandeur.
 Over 100 years old, Zion is Utah's most visited park, welcoming more than 3 million visitors in 2012.
 There are numerous easy, self-guided trails and more adventurous or strenuous hikes can be found in the park.

 Hike: 1) The Emerald Pools in the park is a relatively easy three-mile, round-trip, signature hike and is fun for the whole family.
 Likewise for the accessible 2) Riverwalk at the Gateway to the Narrows.
 Or choose a more strenuous adventure in 3) the Narrows.
 Taller and older kids will be able to join you for this hike in the Virgin River itself.
 With a little extra time, hire an experienced guide and grab a permit and hike even deeper to access the magnificent 4) Subway section of The Narrows.
-5) Angel's Landing is a strenuous 5 miles and can take several hours, but if you've given yourself the time, this is a powerful hike you'll never forget.
+5) Angel's Landing is a strenuous 5 miles with 1,488 feet of elevation gain and can take several hours, but if you've given yourself the time, this is a powerful hike you'll never forget.